Inveniam viam

 It has been used as a motto for instance by Francis Bacon as well as Robert Peary.
-It still is popular in social, educational and military organisations.
+It has remained popular in social, educational and military organizations.

 In first person plural, the quote is written on an iron arch over the class of 1893 memorial gate at the University of Pennsylvania.
 A painting in the National Portrait Gallery, formerly attributed as Sir Philip Sidney and now thought to depict his brother Robert, is adorned with the phrase.

 In The Dunciad, Alexander Pope writes of John Henley that he "turned his rhetoric to buffoonry" by handing out medallions engraved with this motto.